You are here

 Put the original source out of sight before writing notes in your own words.

-Never copy and paste text from a source into your notes, unless you enclose the original wording in quotation marks and include reference information and page numbers.
+Never copy and paste text from a source into your notes, unless you enclose the original wording in quotation marks and include reference information with the author, year, and page numbers.

 If you don’t keep track of what is a direct quotation and what is your own writing, you may end up pasting quotations from your notes into your final paper.
 This is a common cause of accidental plagiarism.